-Open response questions allow instructors to create short-answer questions in Smartwork5.
-The instructor reviews and grades these responses after the assignment’s due date has passed, and optionally can write comments for each student to read.
+Open Response questions allow you to create short-answer, essay-style questions in Smartwork; the answers are usually a few sentences but can be longer.
+You can review and grade these responses after the assignment’s due date has passed, and you then have the option to write comments for each student to read.

 How to create an Open Response question